hankcs/HanLP/docs/tutorial.md

 ````{margin} **Zero-Shot Learning**
 ```{note}
 Although UD covers 104 languages, OntoNotes (NER, CON, SRL) covers only English, Chinese and Arabic.
-So NER/CON/SRL of languages other than the 3 are considered as Zero-Shot and their accuracy can be very low.
+So NER/CON/SRL of languages other than the 3 are considered as Zero-Shot and their accuracies can be very low.
 ```
 ````